YgcCoder/RouteBR/README.md

 - `dispatcher.py` corresponds to `final dispatch`
 - `router.py` corresponds to the end-to-end `pre-response routing layer`

-The current code is a de-identified scaffold, not the proprietary production implementation.
-That means the control flow matches the paper, while prompts, policies, service identifiers, and data remain excluded.
+The control flow aligns with the paper, while sensitive prompts, deployment rules, production identifiers, and internal datasets remain excluded.

 ## Model Integration Port

-If you only want a provided model-access interface and do not want any model-specific code in the repository, use:
+This repository does not bind to any specific model provider.
+If you want to connect your own model gateway, use:

 - `llm_interface.py` for the abstract model port
 - `llm_cue_extractor.py` for an optional cue extractor built on top of that port